-ABS or Royalex – most of these boats use a vinyl interior skin and will use our standard installation kit.
+ABS, Royalex or T-Formex – most of these boats use a vinyl interior skin and will use our standard installation kit.
 If the interior skin is polyethylene you will need to use our special nylon installation loops attached by rivets.

 Fibreglass, Kevlar – will use our Standard installation kit.

 Polyethylene – you need to rivet our special nylon installation loops into your boat.